lemuelkumarga/titanic/README.md

     ## 0 393  44   0.1006865
     ## 1  71 204   0.2581818

-#### Assessing Results
+#### Assessing Performance

-The out-of-bag error, a measure of model accuracy, indicates that the model will identify survivors accurately 83.7% of the time.
+The out-of-bag error, a measure of model accuracy, indicates that the model will identify survivors accurately 84% of the time.

 ``` r
 # Compare using the testing group